ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Sprint 7 : Pages made responsive and API finalised (26.04.21-03.05.21)
 ___

 This was our penultimate sprint.
-By this point we had to focus on adding video chat and multiplayer functionality to the memory game.
+By this point we had to finalise our API.
+We also aimed to focus on adding video chat and multiplayer functionality to the memory game.
 This was a fairly challenging task since the memory game consisted of many components, services and routes.
-And the team member who built the memory game was not the team member whose task it was to implement the multiplayer and video chat functionality.
-We also agreed to make the pages of application responsive, including mobile responsive, complete evaluation of design to report, conduct unit testing, and complete an introduction demo video.
-These remaining tasks were very important.
+We agreed to make the pages of application responsive, including mobile responsive, complete the evaluation of our design in our report, conduct unit testing, and complete an introduction demo video.
+These remaining tasks were all very important to ensure our product was working properly prior to release.

 ### Key points

-   * Add video chat to memory game.
+   * Build API using express framework and node.js.
    * Create test accounts and test both backend and frontend work correctly.
    * Add multiplayer functionality to memory game.
    * Make pages of application responsive, including mobile responsive.
    * Complete evaluation of design to report.
    * Conduct unit testing.
    * Complete introduction demo video.
+   * Add video chat to memory game.

 **Attendees:** Chris known absence.